Ranqb/Firebase-Cocoa-Touch-Framework/README.md

 # Firebase Cocoa Touch Framework

-This Cocoa Touch Frameworks is an easy way to add a Firebase CD to your project, if for some reason you can't use CocoaPoods, or a manual installation with the -ObjC flag.
+This Cocoa Touch Frameworks is an easy way to add a Firebase SDK to your project, if for some reason you can't use CocoaPoods, or a manual installation.

 ## Getting Started